What do squirrels eat?

 Common Squirrel Food Sources:

-- Vegetables like broccoli, carrots, peas, yellow squash, zucchini
+• Vegetables like broccoli, carrots, peas, yellow squash, and zucchini

 When given the opportunity, squirrels will participate in food theft and snack on human leftovers and garbage.

 However, a squirrel eating human food (especially junk food) can be a problem.
-Foods like dairy, chocolate, salted nuts, and bread can contain high amounts of sugar, salt, and other ingredients that cause various issues for the squirrel, such as weight gain, dental issues, metabolic bone disease, and similar health problems.
+Foods like dairy, chocolate, salted nuts, and bread can contain high levels of sugar, salt, and other ingredients that can cause various issues for the squirrel, such as weight gain, dental problems, metabolic bone disease, and other health problems.

 Where Do Squirrels Look for Food?